 Japan has always created some of the most incredible fabrics in the world.
 We have a variety of colors, weaves, and types, from traditional to unusual.
-Most are excellent condition vintage-or-older silks, wools and cottons, meant for kimono, ready for you to re-use and beautify the world, without buying new fabric from huge factories.
+Most are excellent condition vintage-or-older silks, wools and cottons, meant for kimono, ready for you to use for any thing you like - not just kimonos - without buying new fabric from huge factories.
 Many of our Japanese fabrics were hand spun, handwoven and/or hand dyed, or made in small workrooms and studios.
 This is Slow Fabric.

-*Most of our Japanese fabrics are approximately 14" wide; that's the size of the traditional kimono fabric looms and the width of fabric that kimonos have been made from for centuries, in Japan.
+*Most of our Japanese fabrics are approximately 14" wide, the size of the traditional kimono fabric looms and the width of fabric that kimonos have been made from for centuries, in Japan.
 You can use any pattern you like and add seams where you like, because of the narrow width.
 The piecing does take more time but you'll probably find that being able to use such gorgeous fabric is worth it.

-*If the fabric is sold "By the Yard", it means we have or had the whole bolt, which is/was usually 12-13 yards.
+*If the fabric is sold "By the Yard", it means we started with the whole bolt, which is/was usually 12-13 yards.
 We'll cut yours to the number of yards you order, in one continuous piece.
 Just like in a fabric store.
 You'll see "Only __ Left" on the fabric's listing, for how many yards remain.

-*Some are pieces of a specific size noted in the listing, because it is fabric from an old kimono, often from the 1970's/80's, recently disassembled, cleaned and ironed.
-For those fabrics, the size listed (14" x 42" for example) is the size you will get; we don't' cut those down, and they are not available longer than the listing shows.
-They were taken apart stitch by stitch for us in Japan, and some may have creases from previous seam lines or a few small notches on the long edges, which will usually be clear in the photos.
+*Some are pieces of a specific size noted in the listing, because it is fabric from an old kimono, often from the 1960's thorugh '80's, recently disassembled, cleaned and ironed.
+For those fabrics, the size listed (14" x 42" for example) is the size you will get; we don't cut those down, and they are not available longer than the listing shows.
+Some may have creases from previous seam lines or a few small notches on the long edges, which will usually be clear in the photos.

 Accuracy of fiber content and dye information: These fabrics can be very complex.
-These are not quilting cottons from factories - they are art.
-Old art, from natural materials, sometimes the identity of which is obvious and sometimes not.
+They are old textile art from natural materials, sometimes the identity of which is obvious and sometimes not.
 We do our best with photography and writing, and try to be clear about what's fact and what's an educated guess or a wild theory.
-I believe we're almost always correct about fiber content, but most of the time it's an educated guess since most of our old Japanese fabrics don't have labels, or sometimes they are hard to translate.
+We're usually correct about fiber content, sometimes we make an educated guess since most of our old Japanese fabrics don't have labels, or they may be hard to translate.
 We want our fabrics to take your breath away and bring you tears of joy.
 That's how they affect us and that's why we do this for you.
-If you're a silk purist you're in good hands with us; we always try to have an excellent selection of Japanese silks.
+But the risk of the unknown is always there.

-Smells: Sometimes you'll need to air out your vintage fabrics, because most have been in storage for a long time in random places throughout Japan.
+Smells: Sometimes you'll need to air out your vintage fabrics - some have been in storage for a long time in various conditions in Japan.

-Care: Most of these fabrics were created decades ago in small workrooms, and their exact history and production methods are not documented.
-Most kimono fabrics are created once, for one 13-yard bolt only so there are never general care instructions.
-We recommend dry cleaning to preserve lustre, texture and color.
-However, many people hand wash their silks gently with mild shampoo or hand washing soap, and air dry.
-Test a piece first, make sure you are happy with the result, then treat the entire piece that way always, before and after you sew.
+Care: To be safe, dry clean your vintage Japanese fabrics to preserve lustre, texture and color.
+Many hand wash their silks and wools gently with mild shampoo or hand washing soap in cool water, and air dry.
+In all cases, test a piece first, make sure you are happy with the result, then treat the entire piece that way always, before and after you sew.
 We've heard of many ways to clean silk - there's no one right way.
 The internet is full of suggestions you may research.
 You may not return fabric that has been washed.